krahets/hello-algo/en/docs/chapter_dynamic_programming/unbounded_knapsack_problem.md

         for (int a = 1; a <= amt; a++) {
             dp[0][a] = MAX;
         }
-        // State transition: the rest of the rows and columns for (int i = 1; i <= n; i++) {
+        // State transition: rest of the rows and columns for (int i = 1; i <= n; i++) {
             for (int a = 1; a <= amt; a++) {
                 if (coins[i - 1] > a) {
-                    // If exceeding the target amount, do not choose coin i dp[i][a] = dp[i - 1][a];
+                    // If exceeds target amount, don't select coin i dp[i][a] = dp[i - 1][a];
                 } else {
-                    // The smaller value between not choosing and choosing coin i dp[i][a] = min(dp[i - 1][a], dp[i][a - coins[i - 1]] + 1);
+                    // The smaller value between not selecting and selecting coin i dp[i][a] = min(dp[i - 1][a], dp[i][a - coins[i - 1]] + 1);
                 }
             }